AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td>cgroups</td>
-    <td>In order to prevent Denial of Service attacks via system resources exhaustion, a number of resources restrictions can be applied using specific command line arguments.
+    <td>In order to prevent Denial of Service (does) attacks via system resources exhaustion, a number of resources restrictions can be applied using specific command line arguments.
     <br>
     <br>
     CPU usage:<br>